aerdes/laravel-samlite/README.md

 This package can be used to quickly add authentication against SAML2 identity providers to your Laravel application.
 This package thus makes your Laravel application a SAML2 service provider.

 Please note that this package is based on [onelogin/php-saml](https://packagist.org/packages/onelogin/php-saml).
 It is similar to [aacotroneo/laravel-saml2](https://packagist.org/packages/aacotroneo/laravel-saml2) but as easy to use as [laravel/socialite](https://packagist.org/packages/laravel/socialite).
+It also tries to resemble the default Laravel authentication under the hood.

 ## Installation